ciao-project/ciao/DeveloperQuickStart.md

 Developing cluster software is complicated if you must actually run a whole cluster on a set of physical machines.
 This begs for a development environment that is self contained and can be run without any setup.

-The goal for the ciao development environment that
+The goals for the Ciao development environment are that it:

-- Required very minimal setup by the user
+- Requires very minimal setup by the user
 - Does not affect the user's development system in any manner (i.e. the user can keep the firewall rules, selinux setup,... intact)
-- Support a modes that allow running on powerful workstations to less powerful laptops
+- Supports modes that allow it to run on a range of devices from powerful workstations to less powerful laptops
-- Provide the ability to validate all code changes the user made against the Ciao release criterion
+- Provides the ability to validate all code changes the user makes against the Ciao release criterion

 This page documents a way to set up an entire Ciao cluster inside a single machine.
-This cluster-in-a-machine mode is ideal for developers that desire the ability to build Ciao from sources, make changes and perform quick end to end functional integration testing without requiring multiple machines/VM's or creating a custom networking environment or maintaining a bevy of physical machines and a physical network.
+This cluster-in-a-machine mode is ideal for developers that desire the ability to build Ciao from sources, make changes and perform quick end to end functional integration testing without requiring multiple machines/VM's, creating a custom networking environment or maintaining a bevy of physical machines and a physical network.

-We support two modes of operation
+We support two modes of operation:

 - ciao-down mode: Where a virtual machine is automatically created and launched, and the virtual cluster is setup and tested within the virtual machine
 - bare metal mode: Where the virtual cluster is setup on the host machine itself

-The ciao-down mode is the preferred mode of development on systems that have the resources and CPU capabilities needed, as it fully isolates the ciao virtual cluster.
-The ciao-down mode also does not require any change to the user's network firewall setup.
-Ciao down mode required VT-x nesting to be supported by the host.
+The ciao-down mode is the preferred mode of development on systems that have the resources and CPU capabilities needed, as it fully isolates the Ciao virtual cluster and sets up an environment in which Ciao is known to work seamlessly.
+In addition, the ciao-down mode does not require any changes to the user's network firewall setup.
+However, ciao-down mode does require VT-x nesting to be supported by the host.

 The bare metal mode is the highest performance mode, but may require some network firewall modification.
-It also uses less resources and can run on machines whose CPU's do not support VT-x nesting.
+It also uses less resources and can run on machines whose CPUs do not support VT-x nesting.

 In both modes Ciao is configured in a special all in one development mode where cluster nodes have dual roles (i.e launcher can be a Network Node and a Compute Node at the same time)